 Great visible engagement doesn’t just prove to others that your company is reputable and increases additional organic views.
 It can also generate content that can be valuable to your company, as in the case of Mercedes-Benz.

-In 2013 the company hired Instagram photographer influencers to drive a new Mercedes.
+In 2013 the company hired Instagram photography influencers to drive a new Mercedes.
 Not only did they receive millions of visible engagements on their campaign, but they also got wonderful photos to use for their marketing campaigns.

-How does Engagement Impact your Authority?
+How does engagement impact your authority?

 To get good site engagement, you need to focus on SEO, but you’ll also likely find that better site engagement leads to superior SEO.
 Search engines carefully observe engagement to determine whether the pages that they have suggested to users are the right ones for that search query.